pangeacyber/pangea-python/examples/demo_app/README.md

 The Demo App sets up a local sqlite DB and a runs a simple web server on localhost.

-The App simulates an HR application that allows a user to upload resume, retrieve employee record, and update employee record.
+The App simulates an HR application that allows a user to upload resumes, retrieve employee records, and update employee records.

 ## Usage